This ancient baby bottle is a 3,000 year-old lesson for today’s designers

 What’s more, plastic can only be recycled so many times before it degrades.
 It can end up in a landfill or the oceans, where it sill sit for hundreds of years.
 It may break into tiny pieces, called microplastics, and end up in our water and food.
 And yet, plastic products have become so ubiquitous that it’s hard to imagine life without it.

 These prehistoric sippy cups remind us that people were extremely creative with reusable materials millennia before plastic was invented.
 Just like our baby bottles, these ancient vessels were functional, perfectly sized for pouring milk into a child’s small mouth.
 But they were also fun, shaped like tiny cows and goats.
 And unlike our plastic bottles, which are designed to be thrown out after a few years, it took time and effort to create these ancient vessels—it is likely they would have been designed to last, perhaps even passed down from one child to another.
-They were such valuable items, fully of sentimental value that they were buried with children who died too soon.
+They were such valuable items, full of such sentimental value, that they were buried with children who died too soon.

 As we design products for a post-plastic world, it might be worth looking back at how our ancestors crafted beautiful, useful products out of natural materials that will eventually return to the earth.